 Bar 8 Mandarin Oriental, Paris

 What I love about a spritz is that it’s so versatile.
-Although the spritz is a typical pre-dinner drink, it’s great to enjoy at any time, and can be made with numerous different spirits.
+Although the spritz is a typical pre-dinner drink, it’s great to enjoy at any time and can be made with numerous different spirits.
 The classic Aperol spritz is my absolute favorite and always conjures images of living la dolce vita somewhere in Italy–it’s one of those drinks that can brighten any day.
 Sometimes I like to switch it up by opting for a Campari spritz instead, which is another classic version.
 But really, any aperitif can be made into a spritz.
 Why not try a Cointreau spritz, a Cocchi spritz, or even a St. Germain spritz to get your dose of bubbly?

 Arnaud’s French 75 Bar

-Another drink that I love to order here in Paris is the French 75, the perfect champagne cocktail for gin lovers.
-Gin, lemon juice, and simple syrup are shaken together, poured into a flute, topped with champagne, and finished with a lemon twist.
+Another drink I love to order here in Paris is the French 75, the perfect champagne cocktail for gin lovers.
+Gin, lemon juice, and simple syrup are shaken, poured into a flute, topped with champagne, and finished with a lemon twist.
 It’s such an elegant cocktail and a great choice if you’re looking for something a bit stronger than champagne on its own.
 This cocktail was first invented at the iconic New York Bar in Paris (since renamed Harry’s New York Bar) by Harry MacElhone.
-When I’m home in Paris, I simply order a “soixante quinze,” which is French for “seventy-five.”
+When I’m home in Paris, I order a “soixante quinze,” French for “seventy-five.”
 In New Orleans, the elegant French 75 Bar, located in the city’s French Quarter (naturalement), makes an excellent version of its namesake.

 Arnaud’s French 75 Bar